15638495786/Battle-of-Burma_animated_PF/README.md

 # Battle-of-Burma
-This folder provides HTML files for the Battle of Burma article.
+This folder contains an animated file showing the total P. falciparum case numbers for the Battle of Burma article.

-Online demo